llvm/llvm-project/llvm/docs/Coroutines.rst

 Plugin libraries can extend coroutine lowering enabling a wide variety of users to utilize the coroutine transformation passes.
-An existing coroutine lowering is extended by: 1. defining custom ABIs that inherit from the existing ABIs,
+An existing coroutine lowering is extended by:

+#. defining custom ABIs that inherit from the existing ABIs,
-2. give a list of generators for the custom ABIs when constructing the `CoroSplit`_ pass, and 3. use `coro.begin.custom.abi` in place of `coro.begin` with an additional parameter for the index of the generator/ABI to be used for the coroutine.
+#. give a list of generators for the custom ABIs when constructing the `CoroSplit`_ pass, and
+#. use `coro.begin.custom.abi` in place of `coro.begin` that has an additional parameter for the index of the generator/ABI to be used for the coroutine.

 A custom ABI overriding the SwitchABI's materialization looks like: